A Year After a Revolution: A Syrian Trip Report

 In mid-October of 2025, I arrived at The Colony with my Dutch friend Sophie.
 We had both decided to take a spontaneous flight from Istanbul, Turkey, just a few days prior.
 Between the two of us, we must have 3-4 years’ worth of backpacking experience, some of which we spent together traveling Central and South America in 2023, where we initially met.

 The man in charge of the day-to-day operations of The Colony was a 30-something-year-old Lebanese guy named Rami, who volunteered as the manager and worked without proper financial compensation.
 The only thing he received in return for running the hostel was free accommodation, which wasn’t always guaranteed because overbooking was a common issue.
-The terrace ended up being his makeshift bed most nights.
+The terrace’s dirty cushions ended up being his makeshift bed most nights.
 Often, he dragged you into his manic conversations that you couldn’t escape from.

-Some characters at The Colony’s terrace.
+Some characters on The Colony’s terrace.

 But what it lacked in amenities, it made up for in the people it attracted.

 A general rule of hostel culture is: the more remote and unpopular the destination, the better the people.
-While places like Berlin and Rio might attract people looking for a quick weekend of fun, The Colony attracted the chainsmoking, skinny, long-haired types.
+While places like Berlin and Rio might attract young influencers looking for a quick weekend of fun, The Colony attracted the chainsmoking, skinny, long-haired types.
 They had the best stories to tell and made the best company if you were open to having a conversation with them.

 It was through such conversations that I quickly came to find out that many of the people passing through the hostel were either going to or coming from Syria.
 Most of them traveled solo, some in groups, but there was a consensus among them that Syria was a unique destination, still untouched by mainstream commercial tourism.
 It sounded like a true hidden gem for backpackers — something that can rarely be found in today’s influencer-saturated world.